-Opened in May 2014, the GridAKL innovation precinct brings more than 70 like-minded technology companies together in the same area.
-As part of ATEED’s innovation plan, GridAKL is helping Auckland become an innovation hub of the Asia-Pacific region.
+Opened in May 2014, the GridAKL innovation precinct brings more than 140 like-minded technology companies together in the same area.
+GridAKL is helping Auckland become an innovation hub of the Asia-Pacific region.

-Our project partners, The Icehouse, run the hub’s day-to-day operations.
+We run the hub's day to day operations in partnership with Generator.
 When all construction is complete in 2022, GridAKL is forecast to contribute $450 million in GDP to the Auckland economy annually.

 ATEED is working to increase the number and calibre of tertiary student entrepreneurs in Auckland to drive innovation.
 We’re actively supporting the development or expansion of 10 entrepreneurship programmes across four tertiary institutions – the University of Auckland, Auckland University of Technology, Unitec and Media Design School.

 For this three-year plan, we’ve partnered with Auckland Council and Immigration New Zealand to attract and retain migrants whose skills play a critical role in Auckland’s economy, particularly in areas of skills shortage such as ICT and construction.

 As well as filling the gaps in Auckland’s workforce, skilled migrants will also help stimulate economic growth through the transfer of knowledge and skills that support the necessary innovation and acceleration for growth.

 The #BuildAKL campaign aims to get Auckland’s young people into employment in the thriving construction and infrastructure industry.
 Out of 600-plus entrants, 11 winners were given the opportunity to gain four weeks’ paid work experience in the industry in January 2017.